Tess Fletcher, Executive Director

 Jessica Hess, CASA Supervisor

-I will be graduating Spring 2018 with a BA in Interdisciplinary Studies, emphasis: Social Work, Psychology, Sociology.
-I have always been determined to pursue a career that focuses on making a positive impact.
-When I heard about CAA’s mission to be a voice for the unheard abused and neglected children, I knew I wanted to get involved.
+Jessica graduated with a BA in Interdisciplinary Studies, emphasis: Social Work, Psychology, Sociology.
+Jessica has always been determined to pursue a career that focuses on making a positive impact.
+When Jessica heard about CAA’s mission to be a voice for the unheard abused and neglected children, she knew she wanted to get involved.
 Seeing what these children go through is tough on the heart but being a part of helping to bring hope into their lives is a huge blessing.

 Jasmin Joseph, CASA Supervisor